RMITLibrary/easy_cite/markdown/ieee.md

 - Capitalise and italicise titles where appropriate.

-- Do NOT combine references – only one reference per number.
+- Do not combine references – only one reference per number.
 See **Example of a reference list** section for formatting details.

 - Include a retrieval statement in the form of a URL (where possible) if the reference is taken from an electronic or online source, or alternatively, where stated in the rules, a database name.
 There is **no** full stop after a URL, and the URL should not be hyperlinked.